feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 The Chinese Officers and Revenue Farming

-In approaching the subject of the Chinese officers and their involvement in revenue farming, | will not focus on their significant financial returns.
+In approaching the subject of the Chinese officers and their involvement in revenue farming, I will not focus on their significant financial returns.

 As wealth became the most basic criterion for officership, positions were open only to those of certain economic status, namely leading merchants and landowners.
 What is interesting to note is that hardly any of the candidates mentioned their status as revenue-farmer in their applications.
 Being a revenue farmer was an element in the network of Chinese business.
 Not only were candidates required to be rich prior to becoming officers, but the position often lead: to additional wealth.
 In a few cases this did not occur.